Department of Psychology Faculty

 Joanna B. Thompson Ph.D., BCBA-D

-Dr. Thompson is a full-time Assistant Professor at McNeese State University, who teaches online and face-to-face courses in the ABA program.
-She earned her bachelor’s degree and first master’s degree in psychology with a dual concentration in experimental psychology and applied behavior analysis from McNeese.
+Joanna B. Thompson Ph.D., BCBA-D, is a full-time Assistant Professor at McNeese State University, who teaches online and face-to-face courses in the ABA program.
+She serves as the VCS Coordinator and the Director of Research.
+She earned her Bachelor’s and her first Master’s Degree in Psychology with a dual concentration in Experimental Psychology and Applied Behavior Analysis from McNeese State University.
 She then worked on an additional Master of Science Degree in Experimental Psychology from Texas Christian University before earning her Doctoral Degree in Experimental Psychology under the advisement of Dr. Mauricio R. Papini.
 She has been a Board Certified Behavior Analyst since 2015.
 Her clinical experience includes early intensive behavioral intervention, verbal behavior, self-injurious behavior, and working with adolescents.
+Additionally, her scope of competence includes pediatric feeding behaviors.
+She currently serves as a signatory council member of the Texas Association for Behavior Analysis Pediatric Feeding Disorder’s Special Interest Group Representative.
 Dr. Thompson is a Behavioral Neuroscientist who studies the neurobiological basis of addictive behavior as it relates to reward.
-More specifically, her research interests include, but are not limited to: identifying the precursors to addiction–before the behavior becomes habitual; understanding the behavioral and brain processes that underly the initiation into substance use, abuse, and other addictive behaviors; and pharmacological manipulations involving alcohol, benzodiazepine anxiolytics, cannabinoids, and opioids.
+More specifically, her research interests include, but are not limited to: identifying the precursors to addiction–before the behavior becomes habitual; understanding the behavioral and brain processes that underly the initiation into substance use, abuse, and other addictive behaviors; and pharmacological manipulations involving alcohol, benzodiazepine anxiolytics, cannabinoids, and opioids, and medication acceptance as it relates to feeding.
 She currently serves as the principal investigator of the Thompson Animal Laboratory and as the Faculty Advisor for the Student Association for Methods in Behavior Analysis (SAMBA).